chrisknox97/credit_risk_analysis/README.md

 ### The results of this dataset remained rather clear cut across all metrics (Balanced Accuracy, Precision, Recall, & F-1 Scores), with ``EasyEnsembleClassifer`` notching the highest measures.
 Similarly, ``ClusterCentroids`` reatined the lowest measures across all our metrics, while ``BalancedRandomForestClassifier`` represented a viable alternative with its metrics trailing only the aforementioned ``EasyEnsembleClassifer``.

-### As such, out of the six algorithms testsed against the LendingClub dataset, we suggest using ``EasyEnsembleClassifer`` due to its high accuracy, precision and recall.
-Additionally, we would also suggest ``BalancedRandomForestClassifier`` as a viable alternative, albeit less enthusicatically.
+### As such, out of the six algorithms tested against the LendingClub dataset, we suggest using ``EasyEnsembleClassifer`` due to its high accuracy, precision and recall.
+Additionally, we would also suggest ``BalancedRandomForestClassifier`` as a viable alternative, albeit less enthusiastically.